UT-ADL/autoware_mini_practice/practice_5/README.md

 ##### Instructions
 1. Create the node file `nodes/detection/points_clusterer.py` and create the typical class-based structure (you can use other existing nodes as examples)
-2. Create a subscriber and the callbck to get the points
+2. Create a subscriber and the callback to get the points
    - subscriber code: `rospy.Subscriber('points_filtered', PointCloud2, self.points_callback, queue_size=1, buff_size=2**24, tcp_nodelay=True)`, explanations:
       - `queue_size=1` - queues are processed in the FIFO (First In First Out) principle.
-So, by setting it to `1`, we guarantee that there is always the latest message available and the messages are not queuing up.
+So, by setting it to `1`, we guarantee that the latest message is always available and that the messages are not queuing up.
 More about it [here](https://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers#Publishing_to_a_topic).
-      - `buff_size=2**24` - increases the buffer size to ensure that the full message could be read at once
+      - `buff_size=2**24` - increases the buffer size to ensure that the full message can be read at once
    - Message type `PointCloud2` should come from [`sensor_msgs`](https://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/PointCloud2.html)
-   - create the callback
+   - Create the callback
 3. Inside the callback, you should process the message as follows:
    - `data = numpify(msg)` - comes from [`ros_numpy`](https://github.com/eric-wieser/ros_numpy) library and provides tools for converting ROS messages to and from numpy arrays.
-   - `points = structured_to_unstructured(data[['x', 'y', 'z']], dtype=np.float32)` - this will convert structured Numpy arry to unstructured - [read more here](https://numpy.org/doc/stable/user/basics.rec.html).
+   - `points = structured_to_unstructured(data[['x', 'y', 'z']], dtype=np.float32)` - this will convert a structured Numpy array to unstructured - [read more here](https://numpy.org/doc/stable/user/basics.rec.html).
    - For the previous commands, you must add the following to imports (`msgify` and `unstructured_to_structured` will be used later).

    ```